multihack/multihack-brackets/README.md

 You can target a different host through the Brackets option **multihack-brackets.hostname**.

+## Introducing version 3.0!

+- Network has changed from server forwarding to 100% peer-to-peer!
+Blazing fast speeds (especially over LANs), and unlimited project sizes!

+- General performance and quality improvements.

 ## Future Features
 - [x] Integration with web version
 - [ ] Integration with future versions on Atom and VSCode
-- [ ] Switch from server forwarding to P2P
+- [x] Switch from server forwarding to P2P
 - [x] Audio calls
 - [ ] Video calls
 - [ ] Text chat